stuntrally/stuntrally3/docs/Materials.md

 We now use `.material.json` format (for almost all materials).
 It is more advanced, but longer.
 A bit worse to edit by hand.
 There are no comments in this .json, sadly.
-Its syntax is explaned with examples below.
+Its syntax is explained with examples below.

 Material Editor GUI can **save** into `.json` files in (Windows [Paths](Paths.md)):
 `/home/user/.cache/stuntrally3/materials`